kabs-d/finer-multimodal-canonicalization/README.md

   [Attribute-Text Image Retrieval under Canonical Alignment](docs/phase2/README.md)

 A central result of my analyses is that the orthogonal map derived from the Oxford-IIIT Pets image embeddings, on replicating the paper's methodology, remains effective on CUB’s dense, attribute-level bird annotations, even though it was never fitted to CUB images, which points towards a general understanding of the animal space.
-A CUB-specific alignment improves performance further, though, by slight margins on most tasks.
+A CUB-specific alignment improves performance further, on most tasks.

 ## What the results show